New Mexico Subsurface Data, Core & Cuttings Libraries

-These publicly available facilities contain more than 20,000 boxes of New Mexico core (oil & gas core and mining core), cuttings from more than 15,000 wells in New Mexico , logs from 50,000 New Mexico wells, maps of frontier and the lesser productive counties showing locations of oil & gas exploratory wells, and other useful well data.
+These publicly available facilities contain more than 20,000 boxes of New Mexico core (oil & gas core and mining core), cuttings from more than 16,000 wells in New Mexico , logs from 50,000 New Mexico wells, maps of frontier and the lesser productive counties showing locations of oil & gas exploratory wells, and other useful subsurface geologic data.
 These libraries are an important source of geologic and engineering information regarding exploration for, and development of, oil and natural gas, water, coal, uranium, carbon dioxide, and helium in New Mexico.
-The Subsurface Library is used extensively by industry, students, state and federal agencies, and by our geologists.
+The Subsurface Library is used extensively by industry, students, state and federal agencies, the general public and by our geologists.
 Several hundred visitors and telephone inquiries are received each year.
 A brief description of our collections and their uses can be found here in this Earth Matters article.

 Data elements on file include: well cuttings (15,000 wells), well records (100,000+ wells), drillers logs (17,000 wells), electric and other geophysical logs (50,000 wells; some with mudlogs), sample descriptions and sample logs (4,300 wells), petroleum exploration maps that show well locations in frontier counties (26 counties), pool maps that show locations of producing oil and gas pools by stratigraphic unit (personal digital version available as New Mexico Bureau of Geology and Mineral Resources Circular 209), production data, geologic maps, petroleum-related publications, and a limited number of core analyses and drill-stem test records.
-A computerized list of cuttings in our collection is available on request.
 Facilities and microscopes are available for cuttings analysis, and worktables are available for visitors.
 Photocopies of records such as well logs and petroleum exploration maps may be obtained at nominal cost.
-Arrangements can be made to borrow cuttings upon payment of shipping costs and arrangement for shipping.
+Arrangements can be made to borrow cuttings and cores upon payment of shipping costs and arrangement for shipping.
 Please contact Annabelle Lopez at the Subsurface Library for more information; Annabelle is the curator of our core and cuttings collections.
-Companies and individuals who wish to donate cuttings, logs, or other information to the Subsurface Library are asked to call or write.
+Companies and individuals who wish to donate cuttings, cores, logs, or other information to the Subsurface Library are asked to call, email or write.
 Donations are always welcome and most of our materials have come from donations of generous companies and individuals.

 Three of our new modern, steel core buildings located on the New Mexico Tech campus in Socorro with interior photos of core and core storage.
 Each building holds tens of thousands of feet of core, an irreplaceable resource for study of the earth and its processes.

-The purpose of the Core Library is to have available for study representative cores from rock formations in different parts of New Mexico.
-The Core Library consists of five warehouses, a processing area, and tables for examining core.
-Microscopes are available for visitor's use.
+The purpose of the Core Library is to have available for study of representative cores from rock formations in different parts of New Mexico.
+The Core Library consists of six warehouses, a processing area, and tables for examining core.
+Microscopes are available for visitors' use.

 We allow samples of cores to be taken provided that at least one-half of the core remains for future examination and that copies of any analytical reports be shared with us.
 All sampling must be approved beforehand.
 In addition to the cores, location information, geophysical logs, drillers' logs, and other material are available for many holes.